Stefan Thomas Possony

 Stefan Thomas Possony (March 15, 1913 – April 26, 1995) was an Austrian-born US economist and military strategist and a Senior Fellow and director of International Studies at the Hoover Institution.

+Possony was an academic specialist in communism who studied their warfare strategies.
+According to his friend Jerry Pournelle, the United States would not have won the Cold War without Possony.

-He conceived the US Strategic Defense Initiative.
+He advocated for defense in the event of a nuclear attack, and thus conceived of the Strategic Defense Initiative (SDI).

 Early career

-Born in 1913 in Vienna, Austria, Possony graduated in 1930 from the University of Vienna in History and Economics and with a PhD in Political Science.
+Born in 1913 in Vienna, Austria, Possony graduated in 1930 from the University of Vienna in History and Economics and with a PhD in political science.
 He was employed by the foreign ministry and, after 1934, assisted in the efforts of the Schuschnigg government to resist Hitler's anschluss.
 In March 1938, after Austria was annexed by Nazi Germany, he emigrated first to Czechoslovakia and then when Germany occupied that country, in March 1939, he fled to France.
 Prior to emigrating there, in August 1938, he had been one of the participants in the Colloque Walter Lippmann, which aimed strive for the restoration of classical liberal ideas, which had seen a decline in interest after the 1920s and 1930s.
 With that purpose in mind, Possony went to work with the French Foreign Affairs ministry as a counselor in psychological warfare, and he was active as a consultant with the French Armed Forces.

 After France was occupied by the German Army in World War II, Possony, who had been on the Gestapo's wanted list for opposing Austria's annexation by Germany, was taken into custody but was subsequently able to escape.

 He planned to flee over the Spanish border but was fortunate to gain passage for himself and his first wife to French Algeria as the Wehrmacht occupied Paris in 1940.
 From there, he managed to get passage to the United States, where he worked with US Military Intelligence.

 He was appointed to a position at Princeton University.
 He later became a professor at Georgetown University and directed graduate studies for a number of students including active service military officers while he remained a consultant to the Pentagon.
 Possony was one of the analysts who predicted the date of the first Soviet nuclear test.